-BC Soccer rule 22 - Rules for the operation of the BC Soccer High Performance Leagues, c) For the purposes of development only, a technical staff member of a BCHPL team shall be permitted to approach the Technical Director responsible for any other teams to request permission to contact players of that team to offer an opportunity for promotion, such permission shall not be unreasonably withheld.
+For the purposes of development only, a technical staff member of a club shall be permitted to approach the Technical Director responsible for any other club to request permission to contact players to offer an opportunity for promotion, such permission shall not be unreasonably withheld.
 Any other contact shall be deemed as poaching as described in Rule 6.